FBoucher/Not-a-Dog-Workshop/workshop-prerequisites.md

 ![code][code]

-Visual Studio Code is a lightweight source code editor developed by Microsoft for Windows, Linux and macOS.
+Visual Studio Code (VSCode) is a lightweight source code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.

 It's not a requirement but all labs will assume that you have it installed.
 To install Visual Studio Code, navigate to [code.visualstudio.com](https://code.visualstudio.com/?WT.mc_id=tohack-github-frbouche), and select your platform.